noir-lang/noir/docs/docs/dev_docs/getting_started/sandbox.md

 It will need to create servers on localhost ports 8545 (Anvil) and 8080 (Sandbox) so you will need to ensure nothing conflicts with this.

-Within a few seconds the Sandbox should be ready for use!
+Within a few seconds the Sandbox should be up and running!

 <Image img={require("/img/sandbox.png")} />

-## Great, but I want to know more about it
+## Great, but what can I do with it?

 Aztec's Layer 2 network is a fully programmable combined private/public ZK rollup.
 To achieve this, the network contains the following primary components: